 Also, know how to properly prepare the products for sale.

-People do not decide to do organic farming because of the guarantee to become rich quickly, let alone ever.
+People do not decide to do organic agriculture because of the guarantee to become rich quickly, let alone ever.

 Have patience with your crops and your livestock, and be patient with yourself and your progress as a farmer.